What you can expect of us

 scenes' of the database.
 Such data is regarded as private and will

-never be disclosed by the Bradford Libraries DIVA team.
+never be disclosed by the DIVA admin team.

 Promoting the local voluntary sector